soniacweb/potterworld/README.md

 - Adapting the app to be mobile friendly.
 - I would like to play around with a React animation library and try and incorporate some animation in to really make the information stand out like on WizardingWorld or Pottermore.
+- Build a more complex quiz for the sorting hat functionality.